MadalinaJerca/javascript-blog/src/posts/third-post.md

 ---
 title: My third post
 date: 2022-02-28
 myNote: Retinol is almost always the answer to pretty much any skin issue — acne, fine lines, brown spots, drooping, dullness, dark circles, enlarged pores — you can think of.
-The best retinol serum or cream can help address your concerns and improve your skin's appearance.
-The transformative ingredient is pure vitamin A.
+The best retinol serum or cream can help address your concerns.
 showPicture: true
 ---